-The elimination of tax excise appropriation is still in effect for NJ SFY 2018.
-The Office of Tobacco Control, Nutrition and Fitness (OTCNF) continues to be placed under the Community Health and Wellness Unit.
-This office manages the funds from the Center for Disease Control and FDA cost reimbursement contract as well as the Tobacco Age of Sale

-(TASE) program.
-Starting in NJ SFY 2011, the TASE program only conducts the mandated federal inspections (approximately 400-600 inspections).
+Unit.
+This office manages the funds from the Center for Disease Control and FDA cost reimbursement contract as well as the Tobacco Age of Sale (TASE) program.
+Starting in NJ SFY 2011, due to limited resources, the TASE program only conducts the mandated federal inspections instead of the additional state inspections.